MatAtBread/nodent/README.md

 $return and $error identifiers (which are configuarble in any case), they're just normal JS identifiers (in fact, they're functions).

 NoDent uses the "funcback" pattern, where a function returns a function that expects two callback arguments, one to handle the result, and another to handle exceptions (bear with me - it sounds worse than it is).
 This pattern is great because async calls can be easily chained with one another, in particular the "onError" callback can often just be passed straight through to each function in turn as the error callback.

 The "funcback" pattern is very similar in concept to Promises, but without the run-time API such as .then(), .reject(), etc., which makes it more efficient as there is no object required to represent the state or callbacks.

 "funcback" patterned JS looks like the second function above, and is called like this:

 	myFunc(args)(function(returnValue){
 		-- do something --			// Success!
 Use returnValue
 	}, function(exception) {
 		-- do something else 		// Bad!
 Handle the error
 	}) ;

 The reason for using this pattern is to make it easy to chain asynchronous callbacks together - myFunc can "return" whenever it likes, and can pass the handler functions onto another async function with too much nasty indenting.
 It certainly is easier to write than the more "usual" Node style of "function(error,result){...}" which gets pretty gnarly pretty quickly.

 However, as the sample above shows, it's still very "noisy" in code terms - lots of anonymous functions and functions returning functions.
-AJS introduces two syntactic constructs to make this pattern readable and "natural" for all those procedural, synchronous guys out there.
+Nodent introduces two syntactic constructs to make this pattern readable and "natural" for all those procedural, synchronous guys out there.

 To declare an asynchronous function, put "async" in front of the definition. "async" is an ES7 keyword.
 You shouldn't